SongNotes Volumes 1-3

 The tempo should be unhurried, the singing bel canto, alla barcarolla.

 Lullaby by Léonie Adams is another song born of the AIDS crisis.
-The death of the brilliant pianist and dear friend Paul Jacobs inspired this song.
 The poem is almost cruel in its frankness: only in the last two lines does it turn to benediction.
 The introduction recapitulates music from the second and third songs, texts that touch on mortality.
 The music hews to the text: the descending melodic lines, faltering heartbeat.
 The song should be sung with quiet compassion, and a calm resignation.

 maggie and milly and molly and may